 In November 2021 the ELN and WBMT were asked to help to develop allogeneic stem cell transplantation (HCT) in Ukraine.
 While allogeneic HCT was performed in children, no activity was reported for a population of 44 million inhabitants.
 Since WBMT has already a considerable experience in supervisory telemedicine in Paraguay and Lithuania, an inspection of two autologous programs on site took place in November 2021.
-With the beginning of the war in February 2022, HUP was founded as a network of worldwide leading scientific non-profit societies for Ukrainian patients with hematological diseases.
-Members of this unique network are the American Society of Hematology (ASH), the American Society for Transplantation and Cellular Therapy (ASTCT), the European Society for Blood and Marrow Transplantation (EBMT), the German Society of Hematology and Oncology (DGHO), the Lymphoma Coalition, the European Cancer Coalition, the European LeukemiaNet (ELN) and the WBMT, with its working relation with the World Health Organization (WHO).
+With the beginning of the war in February 2022, HUP was founded by the WBMT and the European Leukemia Net (ELN) as a network of worldwide leading scientific non-profit societies for Ukrainian patients with hematological diseases.
+Members of this unique network are the American Society of Hematology (ASH), the American Society for Transplantation and Cellular Therapy (ASTCT), the European Society for Blood and Marrow Transplantation (EBMT), the German Society of Hematology and Oncology (DGHO), the Lymphoma Coalition, the European Cancer Coalition, the ELN and the WBMT, with its working relation with the World Health Organization (WHO).
 The HUP, in cooperation with the City of Leipzig, was extremely successful in delivering substantial amounts of drugs, diagnostic reagents and medical devices not available in the country.
 Intellectual support was provided by weekly (daily for the Kyiv BMT center) videoconferences and by establishing the first European Tumor Board for Ukrainian patients (EBMT).
-Recently, the most modern hematology diagnostics provided by the laboratory MLL in Munich, Germany became available free of charge for all patients admitted to Ukrainian Hospitals.
+Recently, the most modern hematology diagnostics provided by the laboratory MLL in Munich, Germany, became available free of charge for all patients admitted to Ukrainian Hospitals.
 The care and outcome of patients with hematological diseases in the Ukraine are now comparable with the majority of European countries representing an essential step forward in comparison to the pre-war situation, where patients were sent abroad (e.g. Turkey) at the expense of the Ukrainian government.
-In 2022, 223 Hematopoietic Stem Cell Transplantation (HSCT) procedures, the only curative approach for many hematological and non-hematological diseases, were performed in the Ukraine (Table attached).
-Most importantly and for the first time, 45 allogeneic HSCT from related and unrelated donors were performed in adult patients.
-The 2022 activities in HSCT/population, although being lower than the median activity in other European countries, represent today a sustainable and important step forward in difficult periods and beyond for a European country like Ukraine.
+In 2022, 223 Hematopoietic Stem Cell Transplantation (HCT) procedures, the only curative approach for many hematological and non-hematological diseases, were performed in the Ukraine (Table attached).
+Most importantly and for the first time, 45 allogeneic HCT from related and unrelated donors were performed in adult patients.
+The 2022 activities in HCT/population, although being lower than the median activity in other European countries, represent today a sustainable and important step forward in difficult periods and beyond for a European country like Ukraine.
+In 2023, more than 300 HCT were performed in the whole country showing a further increase (>35% of the previous year) of activities.